 In Eritrea, we continued collaborating with the Agronomy Institute in Hagaz, which aims to provide free training in agriculture to peasants in the lower plains extending towards Sudan, with a view to achieving self-sufficiency in food through the cultivation of their own land.

-In Malawi, the Foundation financed the building of a farm for storing harvests in Kapiri and Abwenzi, enabling families to store their surplus, preserving them for times of shortage.
-An irrigation project has also been promoted to guarantee the food supply to the Mtendere hospital, a medical centre that provides an important service for HIV-seropositive patients.
+In Malawi, the Foundation continued to finance the building of a farm for storing harvests in Kapiri and Abwenzi, enabling families to store their surplus, preserving them for times of shortage.